 The split of near-term stops by jurisdiction, including high priority stops and coverage stops, is presented in Table 10.
 Note that a column is also provided for stops within the Caltrans right-of-way, which may be subject to a more in-depth design, permitting, and construction process.
+Table 11 shows the distribution of recommended amenities across near-term stops by jurisdiction.

 SamTrans will strive to deliver the near-term investments within a three- to five-year timeframe.
 The near-term investments require a capital outlay of approximately \$17.7 million annually in 2023 dollars.
-Table 11 outlines the recommended investments by fiscal year and jurisdiction.
+Table 12 outlines the recommended investments by fiscal year and jurisdiction.
 There are several efficiencies within design, permitting, and construction that can be leveraged by packaging stop improvements by jurisdiction.
 For this reason, the recommended capital outlay lumps each jurisdiction's near-term investments into a single fiscal year.
-More information on cost assumptions is included in Appendix H.
+More information on cost assumptions is included in Appendix F.